-Glenys and I first went cruising when our two children (Brett and Craig) were aged 3 and 5, about twenty years ago.
+About 25 years ago, Glenys and I first went cruising when our two children (Brett and Craig) were aged 3 and 5.
 Our boat was an Oyster 39 and we sailed in the Mediterranean and Caribbean for 4 years before running out of money and having to start earning again.
 (This is all documented in The Glencora Diaries.)

 For the next fifteen years, we worked hard running a small software company, buying a big house and looking after our sons while they grew up to be adults.
 In 2005, we sold our company to a major competitor for whom we both continued to work for the next five years.

-In December 2010, we sold our house - after two years of trying in a depressed UK housing market.
-This meant that we had the funds to buy a yacht and go cruising again.
+In December 2010, we sold our house, which meant that we had the funds to buy a yacht and go cruising again.
 Our children were 24 and 21 years old and in stable relationships, so there was nothing holding us back.

-It was all a rush - we only had about 9 weeks to sell everything on eBay and in the local papers.
-We hadn’t done any sailing for fifteen years, apart from a holiday in Croatia about five years previously.
-Our plan had been to do some refresher sailing courses and charter a boat in the Solent, but we just ran out of time.
+It was all a rush.
+We only had about 9 weeks to sell all our possessions on eBay and in the local papers.
+We hadn’t done any sailing for fifteen years - our plan had been to do some refresher sailing courses and charter a boat in the Solent, but we just ran out of time.

 So, with no house, all our belongings in six holdalls, having not sailed for fifteen years and never seen the yacht we were buying, we boarded a plane bound for Grenada.